American Composers

 A very odd assortment of classical pieces!

-This is just another example at how misinformed many listeners can be about the correct music categories.
+This is just another example at how misinformed many writers can be about music classifications.

 Probably not.